 The Office of the Secretary of Defense (OSD) suggests that programs organize the SEP according to five critical focus areas:

-- Program Requirements: The SEP should define how the program will manage all requirements (statutory, regulatory, derived, certification).
+- Program Technical Requirements: The SEP should define how the program will manage all requirements (statutory, regulatory, derived, certification).

 - Technical Staffing and Organization Planning: The SEP should show how the program will structure and organize the program team to satisfy requirements.

 - Technical Baseline Management: The SEP should establish a technical baselines approach.

 - Technical Review Planning: The SEP should show how the program will manage the technical effort, including the technical baselines, through event-based technical reviews.